Patricia Ithau: Work experience

-Other considerations
+Other leadership roles

 She holds board positions at nearly a dozen companies and organizations, including Absa Bank Kenya, British Chamber of Commerce and Industry, Jambojet, TradeMark East Africa, Kenya Private Sector Alliance, Vivo Activewear and WPP- Scangroup.
 She is also a Trustee on the boards of trustees of M-Pesa Foundation and Vodafone Foundation, United Kingdom.

 Family

 She is a married to Leonard Ithau and is the mother of two daughters.